 - Refrigerate.
 Place the pie into the fridge to chill for 3 to 4 hours or overnight and until set.

 - Serve.
-Just before serving, top the pie with the remaining 1/2 cup of Cool Whip and smooth it out over the top of the pie.
+Just before serving, top the pie with the remaining 1/2 cup of Cool Whip and smooth it out over the top of your pie.
 Alternatively, you can add a dollop of the whipped cream to each individual slice.
 If you’d like, garnish with a sprinkling of grated chocolate shavings.
 Slice and enjoy!

 Tips for recipe success

-This chocolate pie recipe really could not be easier, but here are a few tips, so that your pie is absolutely perfect!
+Here are a few tips, so that your pie is absolutely perfect!

 - Refrigeration time.
 For best results, be sure to refrigerate the pie for at least 3 to 4 hours, but 6 to 8 hours or overnight is even better.
 The longer you refrigerate this no-bake chocolate pie, the sturdier it will be and the more lovely the slices.
-Do not freeze the pie to set it.
+Do not freeze it to set it.
 It will be difficult to slice the filling and the texture won’t be as smooth and creamy.

 - Slicing.
 Use a clean, sharp knife to cut into slices for serving.
 For extra neat slices, wipe your knife clean with a paper towel between each cut.

-Customize this pie
+Customize this dessert

 I’m pretty much obsessed with this recipe as-is, but there are lots of tasty ways to get creative with your dessert.
 Here’s a few ideas:

 - Gluten free chocolate pie.
-If you want to make this chocolate pie with pudding gluten free, simply use gluten free graham crackers for the crust.
+If you want to make this chocolate pie with pudding gluten free, simply use gluten-free graham crackers for the crust.
 All of the other ingredients in the recipe are naturally gluten free!